Agile Business Analyst

 Role of Agile Business Analyst

-SCRUM did not define the role of a BA, probably because business analysts role was not very popular in 2002 and that gave the SCRUM proponents the freedom to not define it.
-But the role of a product owner is very similar to that of the BA.
-So what does a product owner do?
+SCRUM did not define the role of a BA, probably because business analysts role was not very prominent then.
+Scrum has a role of a product owner.
+A product owner is responsible for eliciting, analyzing, modelling and managing the requirements.
+For me

-Product owner is responsible for managing the product backlog.
-Product backlog is the primary mechanism for managing requirements.
+Product owner is responsible for managing the product & sprint backlog.

-At the start of the project, product owners work with the customer and the stakeholders to come up with the broad level EPICs and user stories as part of the backlog, aligning with the product vision.
+At the start of the project, product owners work with the customer and the stakeholders to come up with the broad level requirements (EPICs, Themes and user stories).
+Based on prioritization of requirements, user stories are detailed out to create detailed user story cards.

 Certifications and Training options